February 2023 v1.04

 c) deal in any other manner with any or all of its rights and obligations under this agreement, without the prior written consent of the Vendor, such consent not to be unreasonably withheld or delayed.

 2.5.
 The Customer shall on demand indemnify the Vendor against all claims, demands, actions, awards, judgments, settlements, costs, expenses, liabilities, damages and losses (including all fines, penalties management time ad legal and other professional costs and expenses) incurred by Vendor or any Affiliate as a result of any use of the Software by any Authorised Third Party that is unauthorised or otherwise than in accordance with Applicable Laws.

 2.6.
 The Vendor may at any time sub-license, assign, novate, charge or deal in any other manner with any or all of its rights and obligations under this Licence, provided it gives written notice to the Customer.

 2.7.
 Each party confirms it is acting on its own behalf or that of its Affiliates and not for the benefit of any other person.

 2.8.
 Notwithstanding Clause 5, a party assigning any or all of its rights under this agreement may disclose to a proposed assignee any information in its possession that relates to this agreement or its subject matter, the negotiations relating to it and the other party which is reasonably necessary to disclose for the purposes of the proposed assignment, provided that no disclosure pursuant to this Clause 2.8 shall be made until notice of the identity of the proposed assignee has been given to the other party.

 2.9.
 The Customer shall:

-a) ensure that the number of records held and processed using the Software does not exceed the limits specified in the Commercial Terms Sheet;
+a) ensure that the number of servers or assets held and processed using the Software does not exceed the limits specified in the Order Form;

 b) keep a complete and accurate record of the Customer’s copying and disclosure of the Software and its users, and produce such record to the Vendor on request from time to time;